-Such an act of incompetence in the part of this department’s senior management, command staff and training staff seems unconscionable but it happened.
+Such an act of incompetence in the part of this department’s senior management, command staff, and training staff seems unconscionable but it happened.
 This firefighter was left to fend for himself and to teach himself (quickly) how to use this new SCBA.
-Were all the other firefighters on his department going to do the same?
+Were all the other firefighters in his department going to do the same?
 Who knows?

 Situational awareness requires a conscious effort to capture the clues and cues in an often hectic and hostile environment.
 When responders have to focus so much cognitive energy on how to operate their equipment, their situational awareness is going to be impacted.

-1. What is the process your department uses to ensure members are familiar with new equipment before it is place into service?
+1. What is the process your department uses to ensure members are familiar with new equipment before it is placed into service?

-2. If you’ve put new SCBA into service in the recent past, share what steps your department used to endure a proper orientation of your members?
+2. If you’ve put new SCBA into service in the recent past, what steps did your department use to ensure a proper orientation of your members?

-3. Have you ever witnesses a near-miss event because a first responder was not completely familiar with the operation of their equipment?
+3. Have you ever witnessed a near-miss event because a first responder was not completely familiar with the operation of their equipment?